Mission, Vision and Core Values

 Meaningful Interpersonal Relationships- Establishing meaningful interpersonal relationships are critical for successful leadership in campus activities.
 Student leaders often rely on committee volunteers to carry out the essential tasks related to providing programs and services.
 The work of campus activities is often supported by several on and off-campus constituencies.
 Professionalism, diplomacy and recognizing the support of others will enhance organizational effectiveness.

 Collaboration- Collaboration involves seeking the involvement of others and working well with people.
-Collaboration is often used in campus activities to increase student involvement, enhance the available resources and provide the team with a larder skill set.
+Collaboration is often used in campus activities to increase student involvement, enhance the available resources and provide the team with a larger skill set.
 Student leaders involved in collaboration often expand their skill set and exhibit growth as a result of their participation.

 Social Responsibility and Civic Engagement- Student leaders must role model social responsibility and be civic minded at all times but especially when representing the college/university.
 On and off campus behavior should match the values of the organization and institution leaders represent.